-No people on earth are prouder than the Basques, but theirs is a kind of republican pride.
-They have no nobility amongst them, and no one will acknowledge a superior.
+No people on earth are prouder than the Basques, but theirs is a kind acknowledge a superior.
 The poorest carman is as proud as the governor of Tolosa.
 "He is more powerful than I," he will say, "but I am of as good blood; perhaps hereafter I may become a governor myself."
 They abhor servitude, at least out of their own country; and though circumstances frequently oblige them to seek masters, it is very rare to find them filling the places of common domestics; they are stewards, secretaries, accountants, etc. True it is, that it was my own fortune to obtain a Basque domestic; but then he always treated me more as an equal than a master, would sit down in my presence, give me his advice unasked, and enter into conversation with me at all times and occasions.
-Did I check him?
+Did I check him!
 Certainly not!
 For in that case he would have left me, and a more faithful creature I never knew.
 His fate was a mournful one, as will appear in the sequel.